reoverduguez/atom-challenge-fontend-app/README.md

 The UI was built using [Angular Material](https://material.angular.dev/components/categories) components.
 Code quality and consistent formatting are enforced using **Prettier** and **ESLint**.

+User-friendliness and accessibility were prioritized throughout the development process of this app.
+As well as robust and consistent error handling to ensure a smooth and reliable user experience.

 ## Features
 - Authentication using Firebase
 - Task management with protected routes